Scroll down for lots of Dragonfly IR35 resources

-Although Mr. Bessell had paid for his own training and equipment, the overall pointers towards ‘self employment’ were not strong enough for his contract be be outside IR35.
+Although Mr Bessell had paid for his own training and equipment, the overall pointers towards ‘self-employment’ were not strong enough for his contract to be outside IR35.

 You can read full analysis in our Guide to the Dragonfly case.